 With a Grand Cru Pinot Noir

-Elegant and structured, the great Alsace Pinot Noirs pair perfectly with red meats and game, such as duck breast, beef fillet, or herb-crusted rack of lamb.
-This magnificent grape variety also finds its place alongside slow-cooked dishes such as beef bourguignon, coq au vin, or Alsatian baeckeoffe.
+Elegant and structured, the great Alsace Pinot Noirs pair perfectly with red meats and game, such as duck breast, beef fillet, or a rack of lamb with herbs.This magnificent grape variety also finds its place alongside slow-cooked dishes such as beef bourguignon, coq au vin, or Alsatian baeckeoffe.

-The best Alsace Grands Crus
+The best Alsatian Grands Crus

 Domaine Barmès-Buecher

-Located in Wettolsheim, near Colmar, this family estate was founded in 1985 from the union of the vineyards of Geneviève Buecher and François Barmès.Converted to biodynamics in 1998, the vineyard now covers 18 hectares and is managed by Maxime and Sophie.
-With a majority of white grape varieties (Riesling, Gewurztraminer, Pinot Gris), planted on a mosaic of Alsatian soils (clay-limestone, marl-sandstone, granite), the Barmès-Buecher estate produces wines of remarkable purity and with an excellent aging potential
+Located in Wettolsheim, near Colmar, this family estate was founded in 1985 from the union of the vineyards of Geneviève Buecher and François Barmès.
+Converted to biodynamics since 1998, the vineyard now covers 18 hectares and is managed by Maxime and Sophie.
+With a majority of white grape varieties (Riesling, Gewurztraminer, Pinot Gris), planted on a mosaic of Alsatian soils (clay-limestone, marl-sandstone, granite), the Barmès-Buecher estate produces wines of remarkable purity and with excellent aging potential.

-Vinification is carried out exclusively with indigenous yeasts and sulfur is reduced to a minimum, ensuring in particular the authentic expression of Grands Crus such as Hengst and Steingrubler, two outstanding terroirs of the Alsace Grand Cru appellation.
+Vinification is carried out exclusively with indigenous yeasts and sulfur is reduced to a minimum, ensuring in particular the authentic expression of Grands Crus such as Hengst and Steingrubler, two great terroirs of the Alsace Grand Cru appellation.

 Don't miss out on their exceptional cuvées; these are treasures that discerning enthusiasts snap up as soon as they are released!